24 Types of Salamanders in Alabama

 21. Holbrook’s Southern Dusky Salamander

-The first segment of its body is green, while its last four segments are brown or black, with a yellow line running down their backs.
+The first segment of its body is green, while its last four segments are brown or black, with a yellow line running down its back.

 While most salamanders spend their time under logs or rocks, these guys usually prefer damp woody debris and holes, especially those containing rotting wood.